 I grew up with dogs, and I knew the sound their collars made.
 It wasn’t consistent and continuous, it was random and based on their movement.
 The reindeer would have to be shaking their heads or bodies like the Salvation Army volunteer’s hand to be making this sound, and no animal I had ever seen was that well trained.
 Even if Santa had trained them, the sound continued for quite a while.
 How could Santa make it to every house in the world if he just let his reindeer stand on my roof shaking their heads?
 I don’t remember the bells stopping, but eventually I fell back asleep.

 In the morning there was the usual and joyous Christmas celebration, the discovery of stockings and unwrapping of presents, and I briefly forgot about the sleigh bells.
-However, one present concerned me: a child-sized plastic house (somewhat like this one).
+However, one present concerned me: a child-sized plastic house.
 It was an excellent plastic house, but what concerned me was its relative size compared to our chimney.
 It was my understanding that Santa used the chimney to deliver our presents.
 The plastic walls were too big to even fit through the fireplace opening, let alone the chimney.
 It was possible that Santa came through the front or back door, but he would likely have set off our burgler alarm and woken us all up.
 I imagined all sorts of possible rolling or folding techniques for the plastic walls, but all of them seemed impossible without causing damage.

 Several days later, sitting at the dining table with my mom finishing some math homework, I decided to vent my frustrations about the plastic walls and the chimney.
 I explained to her how I didn’t think it was possible for Santa to squeeze the walls through the chimney, but also that every other explanation I came up with didn’t make sense either.
 Just before I started to wade into the sleigh bell issue, she stopped me.

 “Sam, do you want to know how Santa did all that?”